 Right now, the financial disclosures — which include generalized information about politicians’ investments, employers, sources of income and real estate holdings — are the only campaign-finance reports the Public Disclosure Commission doesn’t post on its website, a spokeswoman said.

 The kidnapping story was a key reason state Sen. Sam Hunt, D-Olympia, urged his colleagues to vote to keep politicians’ financial statements offline.
-“At the moment, it seemed like something we should look at,” Hunt said in a phone interview, after repeating the story about the alleged kidnapping.
+“At the moment, it seemed like something we should look at,” Hunt said in a phone interview, after repeating the story about the alleged abduction.

 But reached by phone Tuesday, Sheldon changed his story about the Mexican kidnapping.
 He said the elected official he was referencing — a Ferry County Public Utility District commissioner — knew someone who was kidnapped, but it wasn’t the commissioner’s wife.